kanzhamada/AquaVerseAR/README.md

 4. Build and Run
 5. Transfer the build to your smartphone

-But if you want to play our app right away, you can git clone this repository (https://github.com/kanzhamada/AquaVerseAR.git) and move it to your mobile device.
+But if you want to play our app right away, you can visit this [link](https://bit.ly/AquaVerseAR)  and move it to your mobile device.

 # Team
 UI/UX Designer - [Aldo](https://github.com/aldoawp) <br>